River Winster

 The River Winster is a river in the English county of Cumbria.
-The Winster was the boundary between the ancient counties of Lancashire and Westmorland.
+The Winster was the boundary between the historic counties of Lancashire and Westmorland.
 It has a relatively small catchment area; other streams flow parallel to it on either side.

 The Winster is about 20 km or 12 miles long, and rises about 2 km south of Bowness-on-Windermere, between the hamlets of Winster and Storrs (the latter is on Windermere) and follows a southerly course, flowing past the settlements of Ludderburn, Hartbarrow and Bowland Bridge, before it is joined by Arndale Beck at Bridge House.

 From there, the river continues through a valley between Whitbarrow and Cartmel Fell, flowing through Helton Tarn.
 It continues between the villages of Lindale and Meathop, and finally flows into the Kent estuary just downstream from Arnside.

 A former course of the river joined the Kent at Blawith Point, and as a result the peninsula of Holme Island often changed hands between Lancashire and Westmorland.